Gang Confrontation: The case of Medellin (Colombia): Materials and Methods

-Medellin's armed-conflict-nature suggested the formulation of three main categories: (1) direct conflict between two gangs acting by themselves, (2) conflict between a gang pertaining to a paramilitary or guerrilla group and a gang acting by itself and (3) conflict between gangs pertaining to different paramilitary or guerrilla groups.
-The reasons for igniting a particular confrontation were registered as: (A) Interpersonal, (B) Territory defense and control, (C) Control of micro economies, (D) Control of macro economies, (E) Loyalty to a macro structure, (F) Counterinsurgency, (G) Self-defense and/or (H) Drug trafficking.
 For instance, the confrontation between CE026 and CN032 may be characterized, e.g., as 1A, 1B.
 From the information collected, five directed and weighted networks were constructed with the nodes being the gangs and State Agencies.
 For the confrontation network, edges start in the node that ignites the confrontation and end at the nodes upon which the action rests.
 The weight of the edges corresponds to the number of confrontation codes needed to characterized the type of confrontation between two gangs.
 In the example above, if CE026 ignited the confrontation against CN032 and the confrontation was characterized as 1A, 1B (two confrontation codes); then, the edge starts in CE026, ends in CN032 and has weight 2.
 The networks for each period were constructed, as previously done, e.g., in Ref.~\cite{BSB11}, using the ``snowball sampling" \cite{LKJ06}.

 The CNMH-UdeA collaboration identified 671 gangs in the city across the six periods.
 During the observation periods, some gangs were annihilated and new gangs were created so that nodes may change from period to period.
 Of the total of gangs identified in the city, information was found only for 317 of them.
 The reasons for the lack of information, in particular, for the last two periods was the apprehensiveness of the demobilized people to contribute with information on illegal activities once they were officially reintegrated into the legal-civil society.
 Moreover, due to the intricate nature of the conflict, it was not always possible to infer the direction of the edges; in these cases, undirected links were utilized.
 The data was independently collected and processed by seven social scientists from ca. 70\% of the officially demobilized people that operated in Medellin and under the supervision of the lead team of CNMH and UdeA.
 The data was then shared and confronted by all the members of the collaboration to agree, e.g., on the number of confrontation codes needed to characterize each confrontation and to deliver a first unified version of the network.
 A comprehensive quantitative analysis of the networks and gangs information is in progress.